esgrid/DT402-Workshop-3/README.md

-# flask-dashboard-demonstration
+# D402 Workshop 3: Flask Dashboard
-DT402 Workshop 3 Demonstration of a flask dashboard
+DT402 Workshop 3 is a demonstration of a flask dashboard.

 ## Summary